krysnguyen/Pawmates/README.md

 ## Photo attribution/licensing

-All static photos used in PawMates are from Unsplash, who requires no permission for using photos.\
+All static photos used in PawMates are from Unsplash, who requires no permission or attribution to use photos.\
 Link to Unsplash license: https://unsplash.com/license